roytang/blog/content/quotes/tic.md

 ### 719

-<hunter> i like to imagine [project] as this huge creaky wwii-era battleship
+&lt;hunter&gt; i like to imagine [project] as this huge creaky wwii-era battleship

-<hunter> we're not really sure why it's still floating
+&lt;hunter&gt; we're not really sure why it's still floating

-<hunter> and we constantly have to fix things everywhere
+&lt;hunter&gt; and we constantly have to fix things everywhere

-<hunter> but gosh darn it we'll get to our destination before this ship sinks
+&lt;hunter&gt; but gosh darn it we'll get to our destination before this ship sinks

 ---